Is Wasabi a plant?

 It always MUST be processed in some manner.

-It isn’t used by itself, but only in conjunction with other food (unless a prank is being pulled).
+It isn’t used by itself, but only in conjunction with other food or drink (unless a prank is being pulled).

 The green stuff that most people call Wasabi can be made from many different sources.
 It can be plant based, such as;

 Single source: Wasabia japonica (very rare).
 This is the plant that the Wasabi flavour profile has been based on.

 Multi source mixtures; Any combination of Horseradish, mustard, chilli, turmeric, chlorofil and spirolina (for the green colour).
 These are the most common types of Wasabi found on grocery and supermarket shelves.